My story

 3. Get to the root of the problem and provide practical solutions

-As you evaluate your employees using the burnout assessment, you’ll learn what causes your employees their most significant stress.
+As you evaluate your employees using the burnout assessment, you’ll learn what causes your employees the most significant stress.
 Then, you can implement effective measures.

 Human Resources professionals and C-level executives often tell me they’ve worked hard to roll out new initiatives with employees, but employees don’t utilize them.
-The burnout assessment reveals where problems exist so you can provide effective solutions that employees engage.
-The assessment positively impacts employee well-being and increases productivity as you address the real issues.
-In addition, it helps you to prevent costly leaves of absence, resignations and termination by stopping burnout before it happens.
+The burnout assessment reveals where problems exist, so you can provide effective solutions employees will engage with.
+The assessment positively impacts employee well-being and increases productivity by addressing real issues.
+In addition, it helps you to prevent costly leaves of absence, resignations and terminations by stopping burnout before it happens.
 And in the end, that saves money.

 4. Essential questions uncover relevant information

 The burnout assessment provides the first step for opening the conversation with employees about burnout.
-It offers essential questions, so you get relevant data.
+It offers essential questions to ensure you get relevant data.

 5. A personal and professional profile

-This is the only burnout assessment containing both a professional and personal profile.
-The professional profile includes six categories based on the factors that generate burnout in the workplace.
+This is the only burnout assessment that includes both a professional and a personal profile.
+The professional profile includes six categories based on factors that contribute to workplace burnout.
 They are workload, control, reward, community, fairness and values.

-The personal profile consists of five categories: physical health, mental, emotional, spiritual and relational health.
+The personal profile consists of five categories: physical, mental, emotional, spiritual, and relational health.

-Most organizations choose to evaluate based on the professional profile only.
+Most organizations choose to evaluate solely on the professional profile.
 Having said that, the number one reason people resign from their job and seek help is that they no longer have time or energy for their families.
 The personal profile is critically important for that reason.
-Also, many nonprofits and faith-based organizations use the personal profile with employees.
+Also, many nonprofits and faith-based organizations use personal profiles for employees.
 It's entirely appropriate, and they find it useful for helping employees stay healthy.

 A process for using the Burnout Assessment in your company